AdobeDocs/adobeio-console/projects-template.md

 You can add additional workspaces to a project during creation, or after a project is created you can use the **Add workspace** button on the *Project Overview* screen.
 Multiple workspaces can be created to test features and functionality or to provide an individual workspace for each developer on the project.

 These workspaces appear alongside the default Production and Stage workspaces as individual cards.
-These additional workspace cards include an ellipses button ("...") that, when selected, allows you to Edit or Delete the workspace.
-(Remember that the out-of-the-box Production and Stage workspaces cannot be deleted.)
+These additional workspace cards include an ellipses button ("...") that, when selected, allows you to Edit the workspace.

 ![](images/templated-project-add-workspace.png)